tomaskovacik/fordacp/README.md

-SW part is not my project, just HW part
+SW  its Dale Thomas work not my

+I makde just HW part

 work in progress